Skip to main content

 Read more

-Laura M. Borgelt, Pharm.D., MBA, FCCP, BCPS, is the Chief Operating Officer at the University of Colorado’s Gates Institute, where her responsibilities include working closely with the senior leadership team to implement a strategic visioning process to drive operational excellence.
-She also is a Professor in the Departments of Clinical Pharmacy and Family Medicine at the University of Colorado Anschutz Medical Campus.
+Laura M. Borgelt, Pharm.D., MBA, FCCP, BCPS, is a Professor in the Departments of Clinical Pharmacy and Family Medicine at the University of Colorado Anschutz Medical Campus.
 She is a nationally recognized leader in women’s health with more than 25 years of experience in interdisciplinary education, clinical care, and research.
 As a long-standing faculty member at the University of Colorado Anschutz Medical Campus, Dr. Borgelt has championed patient safety, access, and quality improvement, particularly in women’s health.
 She has delivered more than 300 presentations, authored more than 100 publications, and mentored hundreds of students and professionals across medicine, pharmacy, nursing, and allied health.
 She received her B.S. in pharmacy from the University of Iowa and her Pharm.D. and Executive MBA from the University of Colorado.

 Read more